Dynamics of stochastic integrate-and-fire networks: Impact of spike reset and fluctuations on single-neuron activity

-We first examine the input-rate transfer of a single neuron or, equivalently, an uncoupled population.
-The mean field firing rate, $\bar{f}$, is given by steady-state solutions of Eq.~\ref{eq:lif_mft} with $\bm{J}={\bf 0}$.
-We first consider neurons with threshold-power law spike probability functions, $f(x)=\lfloor x -1 \rfloor_+^a$, which match the effective nonlinearity of mechanistic spiking models and biological neurons in fluctuation-driven regimes~\cite{miller_kenneth_d._neural_2002, hansel_how_2002, priebe_contribution_2004, priebe_mechanisms_2006, linaro_correlation_2019}.
-For a threshold-linear neuron with $f(v)=\lfloor v - 1 \rfloor_+$,
+We now examine the steady-state input-rate transfer of a single neuron or, equivalently, an uncoupled population.
+The mean field firing rate, $\bar{f}$, is given by equilibria of Eq.~\ref{eq:lif_mft} with $\bm{J}={\bf 0}$ and constant $E$.
+We consider neurons with threshold-power law spike probability functions, $f(v)=\lfloor v -1 \rfloor_+^a$, which match the effective nonlinearity of mechanistic spiking models and biological neurons in fluctuation-driven regimes~\cite{miller_kenneth_d._neural_2002, hansel_how_2002, priebe_contribution_2004, priebe_mechanisms_2006, linaro_correlation_2019}.
+(The membrane voltage has been non-dimensionalized to set the threshold for spike generation at $v=1$.)
+For simplicity, we take a threshold-linear neuron with $f(v)=\lfloor v - 1 \rfloor_+$ so the equilibrium solution to the mean field equation is

-The mean field theory for the stochastic LIF neuron predicts its equilibrium firing rate as a function of its membrane potential (Fig. \ref{fig:intro}b, dashed black line vs dots).
+The mean field theory for the stochastic LIF neuron predicts its equilibrium firing rate as a function of its membrane voltage (Fig. \ref{fig:intro}b, black line vs dots).
+At higher rates, Eq.~\ref{eq:lif_fI_mft} overpredicts the true firing rates.
+Since the mean field theory neglects all fluctuations, fluctuations suppress activity in the stochastic LIF model.

-For comparison, consider a stochastic LIF model with a linear reset: each spike causes a decrease in the membrane potential of size $r$~\cite{gerstner_universality_1992, gerstner_time_1995, gerstner_population_2000}.
-The action for that model is \begin{widetext}
+For comparison, consider a stochastic LIF model with a linear reset: each spike causes a decrease in the membrane voltage of size $r$ (Fig.~\ref{fig:intro}a, blue)~\cite{gerstner_universality_1992}.
+The action for that model is